DEFRA/defra-ruby-validators/README.md

 ### Token

-This validator checks the value is present and in the correct format, which in this case is that the value has a length of 24.
+This validator checks that the value is present and in the correct format, which in this case is that the value has a length of 24.
 If blank or not in a valid format it will return an error.

 Add it to your model or form object using